yeslogic/prince-docs/docs/gen-content.md

 The page policy values of the `string()` function are only meaningful for `string()` used in page region content.

-For a good example of its use, please see .
+For a good example of its use, please see [Copying content from the document](doc-latest/paged.html#content-copying-text).

 ### Before and After pseudo-elements

-The `` property can be applied to the `::before` and `::after` pseudo-elements to add generated content before or after an element.
+The `content` property can be applied to the `::before` and `::after` pseudo-elements to add generated content before or after an element.
 For example, adding section numbers in front of headings or including quotation marks around a block of text.

 CSS